 Face Coverings: “Masks While Moving”

-- Per the assumptions above, Rush Creek will work to structure classroom settings where six feet of social distancing is possible and/or class sizes are smaller.
+- Per the assumptions above, Rush Creek and its partnering organizations will work to structure classroom settings where six feet of social distancing is possible and/or class sizes are smaller.

 - Students in grades PreK through 10 years of age will not be required to wear a face-covering during class but may be asked to wear them in common areas.